We operate Real Pickles out of a 100% solar powered, energy-efficient, 6,500 square foot organic pickling facility on Wells Street in Greenfield, MA.

 In 2009, we purchased a century-old industrial building in Greenfield, MA and transformed it into our own pickling facility.
 Never before used for food production, the building required significant renovations to make it both well-suited for certified organic food production and as energy-efficient as possible.
 In addition to our local bank, we received important financing help from Franklin County Community Development Corporation and Equity Trust.

 We use just over half of our 12,000 square foot building for Real Pickles.
-The remaining portion we lease to another socially responsible business: Pioneer Valley Photovoltaics, a worker-owned cooperative installing renewable energy systems throughout the region.
+The remaining portion is leased to another socially responsible business: Pioneer Valley Photovoltaics, a worker-owned cooperative installing renewable energy systems throughout the region.
 (Great neighbors!)

 Our facility includes: